sansmoraxz/lua-web-editor/README.md

 - Webassembly (For compiling and running the lua scripts)

 Fully offline support, you can use this editor without internet connection.
-Compiler and linter are running completely on your browser.
+Interpreter and linter are running completely on your browser.